schoedel-learn/catholic-ride-share/README.md

 # Catholic Ride Share

-A community-driven ride-sharing application connecting Catholics who need transportation to Mass, Confession, prayer events, and church social functions with volunteer drivers in their area.
+A community-driven ride-sharing application connecting Catholics who need transportation to Mass, Confession, prayer events, and church social functions with volunteer drivers who are willing to help – especially in rural areas where distances can be long.

 ## Mission

 To strengthen Catholic communities by ensuring that transportation is never a barrier to participating in the sacraments and church life.

+## What We Are Building

+At a high level, Catholic Ride Share is:

+- A **volunteer ride network**: riders request help getting to church activities; drivers choose which rides they are willing to take.
+- **Rural-friendly**: rides may be 10, 20, or more miles away; there is **no hard distance limit**.
+Distance is information, not a gate.
+- **Privacy-conscious**: only the information needed to coordinate rides is stored; parish records only include **full name and address**, not Mass times or links that change frequently.
+- **Donation-based**: riders can optionally offer donations after rides (via Stripe); there is no required payment for rides.
+- **Admin-supported**: admins can verify drivers, monitor the system, and help resolve issues.

-## Features
+## Feature Overview

-### Current (Phase 1 - MVP)
+### Implemented (Backend foundation so far)

+- **Authentication & accounts**
-- User registration and authentication
+  - User registration with email and password.
-- Driver and rider profiles
-- Location-based ride matching (10-mile radius)
+  - JWT-based login (`access_token` + `refresh_token`).
+  - Email verification with 6‑digit codes (required before using ride features).
+  - Password reset flow with secure, single-use reset tokens.
+- **User profiles**
+  - Rider/driver/both/admin roles.
+  - Basic profile data (name, phone, parish reference).
+  - Optional profile photo upload (stored on S3, resized to 500×500 thumbnail).
+- **Core data models**
+  - `User` with optional last-known location (geospatial point).
+  - `DriverProfile` for vehicle and driver status (verification fields to be extended).
+  - `Parish` with **name + postal address + optional geospatial location** (no Mass times or URLs).
-- Real-time ride requests and notifications
+  - `RideRequest` and `Ride` models for requests and live rides.
+- **Infrastructure**
+  - Dockerized stack: FastAPI backend, Postgres + PostGIS, Redis, Celery worker.
+  - Alembic migrations wired to the same settings as the app.

+> Note: Many endpoints are still simple stubs; the backend structure is in place and being built out according to the strategic plan in `braingrid-improvements`.

+### Planned (Under active development)

-- In-app messaging
+- **Driver experience**
+  - Complete driver profile management (vehicle details, documents).
-- Driver verification workflow
+  - Multi-step verification workflow (background checks, safe environment, admin approval).
-- Parish database integration
-- Donation system (optional, not required)

-### Planned
+  - Availability (scheduled windows + “available now for X hours” sessions).
+- **Rider experience**
+  - Create ride requests with pickup + destination and optional parish reference.
+  - Discover willing drivers, with distance shown but **no fixed 10‑mile limit**.
+  - Real-time ride status updates from acceptance through completion/cancellation.
+- **Messaging & notifications**
+  - In-ride chat between rider and driver (WebSocket / Socket.IO).
+  - Push notifications (Firebase Cloud Messaging) + email notifications.
+- **Donations & reviews**
+  - Post-ride rating and optional donations via Stripe.
+  - Transparent handling of Stripe fees and net amounts.
+- **Admin tools**
+  - Admin endpoints for users, drivers, rides, and statistics.
+  - Simple web/admin UI (future) to manage verifications and issues.
+- **AI & assistance (future)**
-- AI-powered driver-rider matching optimization
+  - AI-powered matching suggestions.
-- AI chatbot assistant for Mass times and ride booking
+  - AI assistant for parish/ride questions (without storing or serving Mass times).
-- Route optimization for carpooling
-- AI safety and content moderation
-- Multi-language support
+  - Multi-language support.
-- Community features and parish integration

 ## Technology Stack